-Joint faculty in the School of Natural Resources and Environment
+- Joint faculty appointment, School of Natural Resources and Environment

-Co-principal investigator of CyVerse, collaborating with diverse groups of data scientists in life and earth sciences.
+- Co-principal investigator CyVerse, collaborating with diverse groups of data scientists in life and earth sciences.

 Personal research interests include applied use of cyberinfrastructure for geospatial analysis, data science best practices for reproducible research, as well as metadata and ontology in information science.

 As a research professor, I am not required to teach credit courses at the University.
 Currently, we teach workshops on foundations of open science and digital literacy via the Learning Center.